 The diversity and different capabilities of our people are a real benefit.
-It’s also important that each person can make the most of their talents.
-So we develop individuals’ potential in all sorts of ways – for instance, via BrandLoyalty University.
+However, it's also important that each person can make the most of their talents.
+So we develop individuals' potential in all sorts of ways – for instance, via BrandLoyalty University.

 It's okay to fail

 The creative process isn't necessarily a straight line from A to Z. Some ideas don't make it past the initial team meeting.
 That's fine by me.
 At BrandLoyalty, it's okay to come up with an idea that's not so great or one that fails.
 In fact, when colleagues learn from it quickly, ideas become better next time.
 This way, people feel confident in airing an idea, knowing that their career doesn't depend on whether or not they've suggested something brilliant the first time.